BabbleSim/ext_NRF52_hw_models/docs/README.md

 The NRF_RADIO peripheral model uses [BabbleSim](http://babblesim.github.io)
 for the radio environment simulation.

-For more information about the HW models, or how to use them without the nrf52_bsim please refer to [README_HW_models.md](./README_HW_models.md)
+For more information about the HW models, or how to use them without Zephyr please refer to [README_HW_models.md](./README_HW_models.md)

 ## What these models include

-Not all SOC peripherals are modelled yet, and for some of the included peripherals not all features or options are modelled.
+Not all SOCs peripherals are modelled yet, and for some of the included peripherals not all features or options are modelled.
 This is typically the case for HW functionality which is not used by the Zephyr drivers/OS.
 You can find what features of which peripherals are included so far, and with what approximations in